Frequently Asked Questions

 What is University Advanced Standing (UAS) and does my course need it?

-Before students can register for upper-division coursework (3000 or higher), they must qualify for University Advanced Standing (UAS) by: Completing, and/or transferring in, at least 24 credits of college-level coursework (1000 or higher); Having a cumulative GPA of 2.0 or higher; Complete Quantitative Literacy, (MAT 1030 or higher) and ENGL 2010 or equivalent.
+Before students can register for upper-division coursework (3000 or higher), they must qualify for University Advanced Standing (UAS) by: Completing or being registered for Quantitative Literacy (MAT 1030 Quantitative Reasoning or higher).
+And, completing or being registered for ENGL 2010 Intermediate Academic Writing or equivalent.
 All courses 3000 or higher must have UAS as a pre-requisite.
+Contact the Curriculum Office for instructions to submit an exception request.

 How does it affect students if junior or senior status is added as a prerequisite?